HomeGuidesAPI Reference

 Limitations

-• It can take up to 3 minutes for a webhook subscription to start forwarding events to the URL.
+• It can take up to 3 minutes for a webhook to start forwarding events to the URL.

 • A webhook created via OAuth won’t be visible in Klaviyo’s UI, and UI-created webhooks won’t be visible to API calls from OAuth apps.